greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-notes.html.md

 -   The table does not contain multi-column partition keys.
 -   The multi-level partitioned table is a uniform multi-level partitioned table.
 See [About Uniform Multi-level Partitioned Tables](query-piv-uniform-part-tbl.html).
--   The server configuration parameter `optimizer_enable_master_only_queries` is set to `on` when running against master only tables such as the system table *pg\_attribute*.
+-   The server configuration parameter `optimizer_enable_master_only_queries` is set to `on` when running against coordinator only tables such as the system table *pg\_attribute*.
 For information about the parameter, see the *Greenplum Database Reference Guide*.

     **Note:** Enabling this parameter decreases performance of short running catalog queries.
 To avoid this issue, set this parameter only for a session or a query.